 In order to help students through the process of studying abroad, it is helpful for you as parents, guardians, or family members to also understand the process and what the students will experience.

 CHOOSING A PROGRAM

 The first step, once students have interest in studying abroad, is to meet with one of our Study Abroad Advisors to learn about different programs, course credits, financial aid information, and the application process.
 Advisors work with students to find the program that best fits their needs and interests.
 With programs in over 300 different locations, there are many great options from which students can choose.
 Students can make an appointment with a Study Abroad Advisor or they can stop by the Office of International Education for walk-in hours Monday through Friday from 1:00 pm to 3:00 pm.
 Virtual appointments are also available through our Bookings website.
 During the initial meeting, students typically view this introductory video:

 APPLYING FOR A PROGRAM

 Applications are reviewed once all materials have been submitted.
 Upon review, the students are either accepted or denied based on their eligibility and ability to meet the requirements for the program.
-Once accepted, the applications are then sent to the host institution for their acceptance.
-If a student chooses to withdraw after being accepted, they are responsible for the $330 service fee.
+Once accepted, the applications are then sent to the host institution, if applicable, for their acceptance.
+If students choose to withdraw after being accepted, they are responsible for the service fee ($400 for international programs and NSE, $200 for domestic faculty-led programs).
 For faculty-led programs, students are also responsible for any incurred costs associated with reservations already made (flights, accommodation, etc.), in addition to the service fee.

-RETURNING TO THE U.S.
+RETURNING TO THE UNITED STATES

-Throughout this entire process, we are available and ready to assistant in anyway to ensure that students understand the entire process.
+Throughout this entire process, advisors, and other staff in the Office of International Education are available and ready to assist in any way to ensure that students understand the entire process.